 commits an offence.

-[Section 77 inserted by No. 80 of 1987 s.
-5; amended by No. 14 of 1996 s.
+[Section 77 inserted: No. 80 of 1987 s.
+5; amended: No. 14 of 1996 s.
 4.]

 78. Owner or occupier responsible for cleaning private drains

 (1) All drains and fittings connected with any sewer shall from time to time be repaired and cleansed under the inspection or direction of the local government, at the expense of the owner or occupier of the land in respect of which the said drain shall be constructed.